 - Changes to the site or technical issues that have suddenly affected its performance.

 Sometimes, however, you have to get to the bottom of things to analyze the sudden rank change.

 How to React to a Rankings Drop: Don’t Panic!

-It’s a dreadful moment to come to the office in the morning and see this:
+As an SEO or digital marketer, it’s a dreadful moment to come to the office in the morning and see this on your SEO dashboard:

 (Rankings report in seoClarity showing a keyword positions drop)

 As said, don’t panic.
 Learn why the drop in the rankings has occurred.
 Investigate the amount of fluctuation and explore reasons that could have caused a drop in positions.

 There are a few things to keep in mind when you look at the example above:

 - Although it might seem so at first sight, this ranking drop does not mean a penalty (or a complete loss of traffic).